 Tuesday September 24, 1996 Day 12

 When I got back on Thetis Mr. Paul Mizzi came and told us that now we had to relocate to our permanent berth.
 So, we raised the anchor and moved about 50 m away without any problems.
 Next order of business was to get the radar reflector repaired.
 Lewis winched me up the mast and I removed the reflector and its holder.
 Lewis had brought me mountain climber’s gear for climbing the mast but I had not mastered enough courage to try it yet.
 I will need to experiment on my own in a quiet anchorage.
 We installed the new voltage regulator and rewired the sensor wire from the start battery to the service battery.
 It seemed to work as it was producing 40 A. We then connected the charger and a water hose.
 We stowed the storm jib and tidied up the boat.
 Lewis, who did not like inflating the zodiac by hand, opened the electrical air pump and found that its switch had melted; he repaired it with a wooden clothes pin, which he shaped with his Swiss army knife.

 The harbor was bustling.
-There must had be a few hundred boats of all descriptions.
+There must had been a few hundred boats of all descriptions.
 A truck full of fresh produce, bread, and other groceries was making the rounds of all the boats several times in the morning.
 The diesel truck arrived and we re-fuel.
 Several craftsmen, riggers, divers, carpenters etc. asked if we needed anything.
 Yachting here is a serious business!

 We then went ashore.
 Lewis had great difficulty in going in and out of the boat from the passarella due to his acrophobia.
 We called Paul and asked him if he could arrange for us to rent motorbikes so that we could explore the island.
 We walked to the Autohelm dealer, yes they may be able to fix the bad indication problem but they need the wind sensor.
 I had to climb the mast again!